pandas-dev/pandas/doc/source/groupby.rst

 As you can see, the result of the aggregation will have the group names as the new index along the grouped axis.
-In the case of multiple keys, the result is a :ref:`MultiIndex <indexing.hierarchical>` by default, though this can be changed by using the ``as_index`` option:
+In the case of multiple keys, the result is a :ref:`MultiIndex <advanced.hierarchical>` by default, though this can be changed by using the ``as_index`` option:

 .. ipython:: python